Guardian954/TTT2-CustomRolesPort/README.md

 ### Team Innocent

 **Phantom**
-- Team Innocent, Haunts their killer and will resurrect when their killer is killed.
-Will also be able to possess and troll (energy permitting) if the convar is left enabled.
+- Haunts their killer and will resurrect when their killer is killed.
+Will also be able to possess and carry out actions (energy permitting) if the convar is left enabled.

 All Convars are adjustable via the [TTT2 Ulx Commmands](https://steamcommunity.com/sharedfiles/filedetails/?id=1362430347) which is recommended if youre running TTT2.